Spxg/sqlight/README.md

 # SQLite Playground

-A SQLite Playground that runs entirely locally.
+A SQLite Playground that runs completely locally.

 ## How it works